Dime (United States coin): History

-The Coinage Act of 1792 established the dime (spelled "disme" in the legislation), cent, and mill as subdivisions of the dollar equal to 1/10, 1/100 and 1/1000 dollar respectively.
+The U.S. Coinage Act of 1792 established the dime (spelled "disme" in the legislation), cent and mill as subunits of the dollar, equal to 1/10, 1/100 and 1/1000 of a dollar respectively.

 The first known proposal for a decimal-based coinage system in the United States was made in 1783 by Thomas Jefferson, Benjamin Franklin, Alexander Hamilton, and David Rittenhouse.
-Hamilton, the nation's first Secretary of the Treasury, recommended the issuance of six such coins in 1791, in a report to Congress.
+Hamilton, the nation's first secretary of the treasury, recommended the issuance of six such coins in 1791, in a report to Congress.
 Among the six was a silver coin, "which shall be, in weight and value, one-tenth part of a silver unit or dollar".

 From 1796 to 1837, dimes were composed of 89.24% silver and 10.76% copper, the value of which required the coins to be physically very small to prevent their commodity value from being worth more than face value.
 Thus dimes are made small and thin.
 The silver percentage was increased to 90.0% with the introduction of the Seated Liberty dime; the use of a richer alloy was offset by reducing the diameter from 18.8 millimeters (0.740 inches) to its current figure of 17.9 millimeters (0.705 inches).

 With the passage of the Coinage Act of 1965, the dime's silver content was removed.
 Dimes from 1965 to the present are struck from a clad metal composed of outer layers of 75% copper and 25% nickel alloy, bonded to a pure copper core.
 Pre-1965 dimes followed Gresham's law and vanished from ordinary currency circulation at face value.
 Most now trade as informal bullion coins known as junk silver, priced at some multiple of face value, which price follows the spot price of silver on commodity markets.

 Starting in 1992, the U.S. Mint began issuing Silver Proof Sets annually, which contain dimes composed of the pre-1965 standard of 90% silver and 10% copper, then switched to .999 fine silver from 2019 onward.
 These sets are intended solely for collectors and are not meant for general circulation.